Karasp1980/nordic-mythology-memory-game/README.md

 #### I confirmed that the site index.html with the game is readable and easy to understand.

-#### I confirmed that the form works requires entries in every field, will only accept one email in the email field and the submit buttom works.
+#### I confirmed that the game will only accept two clicks (at two different memory cards) at a time (=one move) and also not accept a double click on the same card.

 ------